 WHAT IS AN ART ADVENTURE ABROAD WITH DARLA?

 Simply put, my Art Adventure is just that.
-We are a group of 8 or less artists (and sometimes, not artists but folks who like the experience) who experience the culture, sites, foods of another country as we gather photographs and a few sketches of the trip!
+We are a group of 8 or less artists (and sometimes, not artists but folks who desire the experience) who experience the culture, sites, foods of another country as we gather photographs and a few sketches of the trip!
+I keep an art journal and encourage the group to do the same.
+Sometimes we stop for 20 minutes to sketch, sometimes we relax with the journals in the evening.

-Having traveled to 60 countries, I have a lot of experience taking trips...and planning trips.
+Having traveled to 65+ countries, I have a lot of experience taking trips...and planning trips.
 In May 2015 I realized my dream to travel abroad with artists to share my favorite places.
 Each year since then I have offered an Art Adventure Abroad!
-In 2015 we went to Spain, in 2016 to Portugal (and added an optional river cruise afterwards).
-For 2017 we go to Ireland.
-It's a VERY small group so if you are interrested in the next group let me know early.
+In 2015 we went to Spain, in 2016 to Portugal (and added an optional river cruise afterwards) and 2017 we went to Ireland.
+It's a VERY small group so if you are interested in the next group let me know early.
+BUT only FUN people can come...if you can't walk a mile, or be flexible, this is not for you!

 I am not a travel agent, but I make all the arrangements.
-We have 1 or 2 cars.
+We have 1 or 2 cars and use public transit if it's easier!
 Generally my trips are 10 days-2 weeks and cost about $2000 per person.
 We usually eat one meal out each day and the rest of time we picnic or cook at our homebase.
 [The price does not include food or airfare]

-In the evenings we relax with happy hour (optional!) and add to our ongoing art journal, catch up on emails or read a book, whatever...even the non-artists learned to journal!
+In the evenings we relax with happy hour (optional!) and add to our ongoing art journal, catch up on emails or read a book, whatever...even the non-artists learn to journal!

 It needs to be stressed here that we do not "camp out" in one spot for the day to paint.
 There are too many fun things to do and terrific things to see...and I am a huge fan of packing light!
 So, we use our camera as our sketchpad and put our time to better use to see the area.